JCMariani/JCMariani.github.io/_posts/2025-02-06_processing_FC.md

 This post is adapted from the introduction of my PhD thesis.
 Full version can be find [here](https://theses.hal.science/tel-04420129).

 In this section I detail the methodological aspects regarding the analysis of **Functional Connectivity (FC)** patterns.
-In the last $$40$$ years, from the first methods developed for \Gls{pet} imaging, the field of neuroimaging has strongly standardised its approach.
+In the last $$40$$ years, from the first methods developed for **Positon Emission Tomography (PET)** imaging, the field of neuroimaging has strongly standardised its approach.
 As a result, a set of shared practices has emerged.
-We present here the theoretical framework behind each of the steps used to compute \Gls{fc} measures.
-One of the pioneer team in this effort is probably \emph{Karl Friston}'s which proposed the \emph{SPM} software, still broadly used in many publications.
-It is from this pipeline that we initially inspired to implement ours.
-The main steps of the analysis were already mentioned, they can be enumerated as follow:
+We present here the theoretical framework behind each of the steps used to compute FC measures.
+One of the pioneer team in this effort is probably *Karl Friston*'s which proposed the **Statistical Parametric Mapping (SPM)** software, still broadly used in many publications.
+Most of the step I described below are inspired from this seminal work.
+The main steps of the analysis can be enumerated as follow:

 \begin{enumerate}